 The past few days have been ones of panic.
 Panic that my poor, hard done by boys have obviously had their childhood ruined by not jetting off to exotic climes this year.
-Filled with unnecessary concern and passports in hand, I was on the verge for pressing 'continue' on a last minute jaunt that we can ill afford (old houses are expensive), when I realised that the boys have said nothing other than what an amazing few weeks they've had (not to mention that my littlest's passport appears to be several months out of date, anyway).
+Filled with unnecessary concern and passports in hand, I was on the verge of pressing 'continue' on a last minute jaunt that we can ill afford (old houses are expensive), when I realised that the boys have said nothing other than what an amazing few weeks they've had (not to mention that my littlest's passport appears to be several months out of date, anyway).

 With our days having been mostly lazy, I've had the nagging sensation that we simply haven't done enough.
 Every minute hasn't been filled so therefore every moment hasn't been made the most of.
 Which, with a clearer, less gin-fuelled head, I'm aware is complete and utter nonsense.
 Slowing down is important.
 And doing very little on occasion, is even more important.
 That's how you recharge your depleted batteries.
 That's how you give your brain and body a rest.
 And that's what holidays are for.
 Right?
 Or am I just trying to convince myself here?